 From India, Bangalore

-Either from your query or from your profile it is not clear as to where you are based.
+Dear dstang, Either from your query or from your profile, it is not clear where you are based.
 Hence, it is difficult to say what the law of the land is.
-However, Madhu is an expert in law and he has stated the position.
-Hence, I will raise a few questions before giving a weblink about the law in USA that can be used as a guide only.
+However, Madhu is an expert in law and has stated the position.
+Therefore, I will raise a few questions before providing a weblink about the law in the USA that can be used as a guide only.

-What is the objective of the internship: give an opportunity for the student to study the organisation and it's practices or help the student to see how theory learnt in the college applies in practice or is it to assess the student for an offer of a job?
+What is the objective of the internship: to give an opportunity for the student to study the organization and its practices, or to help the student see how theory learned in college applies in practice, or is it to assess the student for a job offer?
 For example, as a student at IISc, Bangalore, we had to undergo industrial training every summer.
 We were only expected to observe and not contribute.
-Most students undergoing a sandwich course get paid internship in their 3rd year of a 4-year course and they are expected to actively contribute.
+Most students undergoing a sandwich course get paid internships in their 3rd year of a 4-year course, and they are expected to actively contribute.

-It lists 6 criteria that should met if an intern is not going to be paid.
+It lists six criteria that should be met if an intern is not going to be paid.
 I suggest that you kindly read and see if it is of any help.

 Have a nice day.